as_tibble() turns an existing object, such as a data frame or

-matrix, into a so-called tibble, a data frame with class tbl_df
+matrix, into a so-called tibble, a data frame with class tbl_df.
+This is

 that implements tibble's treatment of rownames.